GuillaumeCisco/guillaumecisco/README.md

 ###### Renewing

 For now, we need to do it manually as the docker instance is binded to port 80 and 443.
-Cerbot need these port to renew thecertificates.
+Cerbot need these port to renew the certificates.
 So we need to stop the docker, launch the command and the docker instance will be automatically renewed thanks to our aws ecs policy.

 ```shell